jeffreymabazza/restool/README.md

 </h1>

 # About
-A PHP Library for making API (RESTful) easy.
+A PHP Library for making API (RESTful) response easy.
 With the latest Industry Standard Functions and Security.
 * v2.0.0

 # Requirements